VITALIoTOrg/vitaliot/SECURITY.md

   * Insert URLs and name used while creating the profile
   * Provide the installer with the "/tmp/pwd.txt" password file
   * Restart apache2
-  * Enable cookie security for the agent in OpenAM console
+  * Enable cookie security for the agent in OpenAM Web Agent SSO section
+  * Change cookie name value to "vitalAccessToken" for the agent in OpenAm Web Agent SSO section

 * Create group "administrators", create a user and make it part of the group